 CHALLENGE.
-As befits one of the best French football teams of recent times, with seven consecutive Ligue 1 titles between 2002 and 2008, the new Grand Stade de Lyon is designed to represent and fuel the future aspirations, not only of the club, but of the city of Lyon itself.
+As befits one of the best French football teams of recent times, with seven consecutive Ligue 1 titles between 2002 and 2008, the new Parc Olympique Lyonnais is designed to represent and fuel the future aspirations, not only of the club, but of the city of Lyon itself.

 The design objective was to create a building which is a perfect marriage between nature and technology; a stunning stadium that respects its surroundings.
 The 59,186-capacity stadium is a word-class venue, equipped with all the necessary features required by UEFA to host international tournaments and events, beginning with the UEFA Euro 2016 Finals.
 The design takes inspiration from the unique relationship that Olympique Lyonnais’ fans have with their stadium; for example the North and South Stands have been designed to respect and facilitate the OL fans’ tradition of singing to one another during games, creating a cacophony of noise and support.